Install AD-Domain-Services And Configure A New Domain On Windows Server 2016

 #Reconnect to PowerShell Direct using the DOMAIN\administrator account after reboot from Install-ADDSForest is complete.

-Manage Active Directory Users And Computers Using Windows 10 Creators Edition In PowerShell Direct Without CredSSP Or “Second-Hop” Issues
+Manage Active Directory Users And Computers Using Windows 10 In PowerShell Direct Without CredSSP Or “Second-Hop” Issues

-#Manage Active Directory Users And Computers Using Windows 10 Creators Edition Using PowerShell Direct Without CredSSP Or “Second-Hop” Issues
+#Manage Active Directory Users And Computers Using Windows 10 in PowerShell Direct Without CredSSP Or “Second-Hop” Issues

-#If you connect to a virtual machine using PowerShell Remote then you need to enable CredSSP to avoid Second-Hop or “Multi-Hop” Issues when managing Active Directory objects.
-CredSSP is always needed when connecting to a physical machine since PowerShell Direct only works when connecting to a virtual machine directly from the host computer.
+#When connecting to a virtual machine using PowerShell Remoting, enabling CredSSP (Credential Security Support Provider) is essential to avoid “Second-Hop” or “Multi-Hop” issues when managing Active Directory objects.
+CredSSP is particularly necessary when connecting to physical machines, as PowerShell Direct only functions when connecting directly from the host computer to a virtual machine.

-#PowerShell Direct doesn’t have the “Second-Hop” issue when managing Windows Server 2016 from a Windows 10 Creators Edition virtual machine running Hyper-V. I have enabled the Hyper-V role on Windows 10 Professional and my physical machine is not joined to a domain.
-The Windows 10 virtual machine will need to be joined to the Active Directory domain you intend to manage without making further “workgroup” related configuration changes.
+#PowerShell Direct does not encounter the “Second-Hop” problem when managing Windows Server 2016 from a Windows 10 virtual machine running Hyper-V. Since I have enabled the Hyper-V role on my Windows 10 Professional system and my physical machine is not part of a domain, the Windows 10 virtual machine must be joined to the Active Directory domain that I intend to manage.
+This setup avoids additional configuration changes related to workgroup settings.

 #The Longer Story…